-Other large industries in Northwest Oregon are leisure and hospitality with 14,590 jobs in 2014; trade, transportation, and utilities with 13,930 jobs; and private educational and health services with 11,690 jobs.
+Other large industries in Northwest Oregon are leisure and hospitality with 16,090 jobs in 2017; trade, transportation, and utilities with 14,920 jobs; and private education and health services with 13,730 jobs.
 Leisure and hospitality often serves as a proxy for the important tourism trade in the region.

-Beyond gains from economic growth, an additional 24,165 job openings will be created by 2024 as workers change occupations or leave for other reasons, such as retirement.
+Beyond gains from economic growth, an additional 126,879 job openings will be created by 2027 as workers change occupations or leave for other reasons, such as retirement.
 This number is important when considering the capacity of job training programs a region will need to offer in order to have a skilled workforce.
-Altogether, Northwest Oregon will need about 32,000 trained workers over the next 10 years to accommodate the region’s growth and replacement of existing workers.
+Altogether, Northwest Oregon will need nearly 135,000 trained workers over the next 10 years to accommodate the region’s growth and replacement of existing workers.

-The 2014 to 2024 employment projections bring together several trends that have been building over the past few years: continuing recovery from the Great Recession, particularly for leisure and hospitality and government education; a growing health care sector, due in part to an aging population; and continuing baby boomer retirements.
+The 2017 to 2027 employment projections bring together several trends that have been building over the past few years: continuing expansion after the Great Recession, particularly for construction and food manufacturing; an ever-growing health care sector, due in part to an aging population; ongoing business-services specialization; and continuing baby boomer retirements.

-Between 2014 and 2024, there will be job openings in most occupations.
-In addition to the 8,067 occupational openings from new or expanding businesses, Northwest Oregon employers will also need sufficiently trained workers for the 24,165 openings due to the need to replace those leaving their occupations.
+Between 2017 and 2027, there will be job openings in most occupations.
+In addition to the 7,992 occupational openings from new or expanding businesses, Northwest Oregon employers will also need sufficiently trained workers for the 126,879 openings due to the need to replace those leaving their occupations.
 Replacement openings will make up a majority of total job openings in all major occupational groups and usually far outnumber the openings due to growth.
-Construction is the only exception to this rule; the number of growth openings is roughly equal to the number of replacement openings.

 These occupational projections make clear that Northwest Oregon has a service economy.
-Service occupations make up the largest broad group of occupations, and this group is expected to have 9,301 openings from 2014 to 2024.
+Service occupations is the largest broad group of occupations, and this group is expected to have 40,848 total openings (growth plus replacement) from 2017 to 2027.
+This is growth of 10.9 percent over the 10 years.
 Service occupations – which include jobs as varied as emergency services, pest control workers, and fast food cooks – often pay lower wages and require lower levels of education.

-Construction and extraction (14.6%); and farming, fishing, and forestry (13.0%) are the two major groups growing at the fastest rates.
-Their growth is driven in large part by recession-recovery trends.
-However, these two groups have only 1,031 and 1,191 total openings respectively, making them two of the smaller occupational groups.
+Construction and extraction (+11.6%); and health care (+10.9%) are two more major groups growing at fast rates.
+However, these two groups have only 5,131 and 6,248 total openings, respectively, making them two of the smaller occupational groups.

-The top five fastest-growing specific occupations with more than 100 openings are home health aides, machinists, industrial machine mechanics, personal care aides, and carpenters.
+The top five fastest-growing specific occupations with more than 100 openings should be couriers and messengers, separating machine operators, home health aides, agricultural managers, and market research analysts.
 Although these occupations are growing fast, they don’t account for most job openings.

-About 30 percent of all job openings typically require education beyond high school as a minimum to enter the occupation.
-About 50 percent of the projected job openings will require some sort of education beyond high school in order for candidates to be competitive in the hiring process.
-A bachelor's degree or higher will be needed for about 25 percent of the openings at the competitive level.
+About 50 percent of all job openings typically require education beyond high school as a minimum to enter the occupation.
+About two-thirds of the projected job openings will require some sort of education beyond high school in order for candidates to be really competitive in the hiring process.
+A bachelor's degree or higher will be needed for about 40 percent of the openings at the competitive level.